linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/Applied Financial Management Lecture Notes chapters/17 Derivatives Floating Rates And Swaps.md

 What forced the cancellations?

 - Pension problems - Illinois and Chicago
-- Illinois had  $236bn liabilities (2016) - of which$ 182bn was unfunded pension and retiree health benefits
+- Illinois had  \$236bn liabilities (2016) - of which\$ 182bn was unfunded pension and retiree health benefits
 - City of Chicago similar scale of problems
 - Post-2008, problems grew larger
 - Chicago downgraded 2013 (Aa3 to A3 - big jump) and 2015
-- Crain's March 2013: Chicago downgraded because of Illinois problems: as of 2013 (IL unfunded pension ~$97bn, IL worst credit rating in the nation)
+- Crain's March 2013: Chicago downgraded because of Illinois problems: as of 2013 (IL unfunded pension ~\$97bn, IL worst credit rating in the nation)
-- Crain's Aug 2015: Chicago unfunded liabilities $29.80bn, 15% of property tax base, highest in the nation
+- Crain's Aug 2015: Chicago unfunded liabilities \$29.80bn, 15% of property tax base, highest in the nation

 # Downgrade Provisions in swaps